 1. Heat up a waffle iron.

-7. When preparing waffles to eat, cook as with the original: in a toaster on the lowest setting until browned.
-You may have to break or cut waffles in half so that they fit all the way into your toaster.
+6. To prepare waffles for serving, cook them as you would the original product: in a toaster on the lowest setting until hot all the way through.
+If your waffle iron makes giant waffles you may have to cut or break them in half so that they fit all the way into your toaster.

 Makes 8 to 9 waffles.

 Tidbits: You can make clones of three other varieties of Egg Waffles by making minor adjustments to the above recipe:

 Change to: 3/4 cup milk and 3/4 cup buttermilk.

 Add 3/4 cup dried and chopped blueberries to the basic recipe batter.
 Stir in blueberries after combining wet ingredients with dry ingredients.